QuantEcon/lecture-python.myst/lectures/svd_intro.md

 Necessarily, $p \leq \min(m,n)$.

-In  much of this lecture, we'll think of $X$ as a matrix of **data**.
+In  much of this lecture, we'll think of $X$ as a matrix of **data** in which

   * each column is an **individual** -- a time period or person, depending on the application

   * each row is a **random variable** describing an attribute of a time period or a person, depending on the application

-We'll be interested in  two  cases
+We'll be interested in  two  situations

   * A **short and fat** case in which $m << n$, so that there are many more columns (individuals) than rows (attributes).